palower/starter-kit/README.md

     - Kitchen sink has viewable source code for easy transfer to back-end teams for platform integration.
 - Modular patterns for component re-use
 - Leverages PUG templating for breaking down and combinations of master page, page layouts, and components
+- Data extracted from components and pulled in from JSON files.
 - Multiple components
 - Fully Responsive
+- Semantic markup and Accessibility

 ## Run the project
 gulp serve